efe-ct/lyriccli/README.md

 # Note everything is still in development
+# AI will be used to understand various syntax as this is my first CLI application
 # 🎤 LyricCLI

 **LyricCLI** is a cross-platform command-line application that lets you search, explore, and interact with song lyrics—right from your terminal.